Forecast the target variable from a fitted mf_model() object.

 Value

-point forecasts, predictive uncertainty summaries, the
+predictive uncertainty summaries, the observed target history, the

 target-period regressors used for forecasting, and optional full-system